blocktaco/anofragz/README.md

-# anofrags
+# CopeHub

-All-in-one Roblox Anomic exploit.
-This includes a variety of things, like aim and visual assistance, character editing, and more.
+All-in-one Roblox exploit.
+This includes a variety of things for a variety of games, like aim and visual assistance, character editing, and more.

 *This is a work in progress.
 It is being worked on and will be released in the near future.*